Cartographies and Constellations of Posthuman Futures

 This issue is kindly supported by NICA, Netherland School for Cultural Analysis, and OSL, Netherlands Research School for Literary Studies.

-The editorial board welcomes proposals on topicsincluding, but not limited to:
+The editorial board welcomes full submissions on topics including, but not limited to:

 ● Ecofeminist pedagogies